DreamExposure/DisCal-Discord-Bot/README.md

 * Announcement Publishing
     - Announcements posted in news channels can be (optionally) automatically "published" so servers following the news channel receive them as well!

+### Smaller Patron-only Features

+* Gif support for event images
+* Automatically assign roles to users when RSVPing to an event.

 ## Planned Features & Work in Progress Changes